yaakovbeiss-zz/Guitar-Hero/project-proposal.md

 ### Background

 Guitar Hero is a classic multi-platform game that challenges its players to keep to a beat and carry a tune.
-This version will feature a character that Players need move via the keyboard making sure to place the character in the right space(s) at the right time.
-Each place the character enters represents a piece of a song that will play.
-If the character successfully enters the rights zones, a entire song will play.
+This version will imitate the original version.
 The game will follow simple rules:
-1) Should the player enter the right zone(s) and press the play key at the right time the note will play
+1) Should the player press the right note at the right time, a sound will play and the players score will increase
-2) If the player doesn't enter the zone and press the play key but is already in the zone the note will not play
+2) If the player presses the note before or after the right time, an error sound will play, and the player will not recieve points
-3) Points will be awarded for each zone entered and successfully played

 ### Functionality & MVP